LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

 Creating and Destroying an Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In additional to creating an empty :c:type:`SUNStepper` using :c:func:`SUNStepper_Create` described below, there is the :c:func:`ARKodeCreateSUNStepper` function to construct a :c:type:`SUNStepper` from an ARKODE integrator.

 .. c:function:: SUNErrCode SUNStepper_Create(SUNContext sunctx, SUNStepper *stepper)

    This function creates a :c:type:`SUNStepper` object to which a user should